-Here are a couple of books with fascinating collections of visual illusions you’ll enjoy.
+Here is a fascinating collection of visual illusions you’ll enjoy.
 It’s stunning how our minds can perceive images that actually differ from objective reality.

-Yes, our own brains seemingly enjoys tricking us sometimes.
+Yes, our own brain seemingly enjoys tricking us sometimes.
 I think I hear mine snickering at me right now.
 Or do I?

 An optical illusion (also called a visual illusion) is characterized by visually perceived images that differ from objective reality.

 The information gathered by the eye is processed in the brain to give a percept that does not tally with a physical measurement of the stimulus source.

 When we experience a visual illusion we may see something that is not there or fail to see something that is there or even see something that’s different from what is there!